TK's Reviews

 Taste

-I love Jobim in Bairro Alto Lisbon for many things but Guinness isn’t one of them.
+I love Jobim in Bairro Alto, Lisbon, for many things, but Guinness isn’t one of them.
 Don’t be too harsh, though.
-I knew this was coming and was in on the joke.
+I knew this was coming, and I was in on the joke.
 Order something else and be happy.
 Great people.

 2.5